HORNETJOE/lifecycle-models/README.md

    - Expense of implementing prototyping

 ### Spiral
 It is combining elements of both design and prototyping-in-stages, in an effort to combine advantages of top-down and bottom-up concepts.
 This model of development combines the features of the prototyping model and the waterfall model.
+The spiral model is favored for large, expensive, and complicated projects.
+This model uses many of the same phases as the waterfall model, in essentially the same order, separated by planning, risk assessment, and the building of prototypes and simulations.

 ### Advanatges
 - Estimates (i.e. budget, schedule, etc.) become more realistic as work progressed because important issues are discovered earlier.